CSE512-14W/a3-jasnyder-zorahf/README.md

 ### Changes between Storyboard and the Final Implementation

-A paragraph explaining changes between the storyboard and the final implementation.
+As it turns out, our original idea was a bit more work than we anticipated (surprise!), epsecially given that we were not very familiar with d3 and javascript.

 ## Development Process

 Everything took longer than we originally aniticipated.
-We spent several picking our data set, brainstorming different questions based on a variety of attributes of the data, and iterating through visualization ideas.
+We spent several picking our data set, brainstorming different questions based on a variety of attributes of the data, and iterating through visualization ideas until we settled on a final storyboard.
+We then spent few hours more hours sifting through geographic examples to both give ourselves some base code, as well as give us an idea of what sorts of map visualizations could be created with d3.
+While developing the visualization itself, we coded and updated our data somewhat in parallel.
+Most of our time (several, several hours) was sunk into reformatting or modifying imperfect data, much of which had to be done manually.
+We worked through all of our problems together as a pair (rather than separately in parallel) from start to finish.

-Include:
-- Breakdown of how the work was split among the group members.
-- a commentary on the development process, including answers to the following questions:
-  - Roughly how much time did you spend developing your application?
-  - What aspects took the most time?